 and Plockton 30 miles

 shop and a health centre

-To book this idyllic self catering house with views over the Sound of Sleite, click the enquiry button below and see availability and prices.
+There is idyllic self catering houses with views over the Sound of Sleite, to be rented.